jankaszel/hyperwell-thesis/chapters/implementation.md

 _TODO:_ Use Hypermerge as a CRDT-equipped data structure backed by the Hypercore append-only log.
 Integrates with Hyperswarm to exchange changes with peers operating on copies of the same data structure and merge changes automatically and conflict-free.

+* Introduce the terms of repositories (collections of notebooks) and documents (notebooks), and distinguish them from a single annotation.

 Implemented a HTTP-like protocol based on Protocol Buffers[^protocol-buffers].

 _TODO:_ Extending the Recogito UI has been possible, but required a lot of effort because of complicated tooling around the Scala-based backend.
 Hence, all extensions, such as the resource discovery mechanism detailed in @sec:thick:discovery, were designed as standalone modules and bundled appropriately.